Improving Software Quality

 No matter what software one writes, a copyright shall always be specified -

 no matter whether open source or proprietary in its nature.
-With cpplint
+With cpplint, in

 case you forget to apply this rule, the following error will be shown ” No